chriscarrollsmith/rust-practice/book_notes.md

 ### Compiling release code

-To compile a release build, use:
+To compile an optimized release build, use:

 ``` bash
 cargo build --release
 ```

+You'll want to use a release build for any benchmarking you do.

 ## Rust basics